apple/coremltools/docs-guides/_sources/source/performance-impact.md

 ## Examples

-In the tables below, we provide benchmarks on several models, compressed using various techniques in `coremltools.optmize`, to illustrate the trade-off between accuracy, model size and runtime latency.
+In the tables below, we provide benchmarks on several models, compressed using various techniques in `coremltools.optimize`, to illustrate the trade-off between accuracy, model size and runtime latency.

 The training time compressed models were obtained by fine-tuning the `float32` PyTorch models with weights initialized from the checkpoints linked in the [Model Info](performance-impact.md#model-info) table, and using methods from `coremltools.optimize.torch` to perform compression.
 The datasets used for fine-tuning the models are also linked in the same table, along with the accuracy metric being reported.
 We used fine-tuning recipes which are commonly used in literature for the task at hand, and standard data augmentations.